mvolk/pipsqueak/Devices/Pipsqueak_v3/PIO_Arduino_OS/lib/PipsqueakClient/README.md

 * [TelemetryProtocol.h](./lib/TelemetryProtocol/README.md) - defines the
   TelemetryRequest and TelemetryResponse classes

+The [PipsqueakClient](./PipsqueakClient.h) class abstracts away all the complexity, and in coordination with [PipsqueakState](../PipsqueakState/README.md), boils the work down to setup() and loop() calls.

 ## General Specification

 Each server will be reachable via a static IPv4 address and port number.
 Each request-response pair is